simonduquaine/summary-git-becode/README.md

 git add:
 > ***$*** git add [file]
 > - This command adds one or more file to the staging area.

+git commit:
+> ***$*** git commit -m "explain your commit"
+> - This command records or snapshots the file permanently in the version history.